Royal Hunt Pub History

 Local Ward Councillors instigated a 'Save the Royal Hunt' petition at shops and outside Ascot Heath School.
 352 signatures were collected.

-2016 Hawthorn Leisure and Savills Estate Agents said that there was interest from investors once the ACV status was removed and that they expected it to be sold for residential use.
-A local businessman David explained that the price asked precluded use as a pub.
-However if they could not sell it as residential Development/Investment Opportunity, David would be interested in purchasing for use as a pub restaurant.
+In 2016 Hawthorn Leisure and Savills Estate Agents said that there was interest from investors once the ACV status was removed and that they expected it to be sold for residential use.
+A local businessman white knight investor explained that the price asked precluded use as a pub.
+However if they could not sell it as residential Development/Investment Opportunity, he would be interested in purchasing for use as a pub restaurant.
 The white knight investor also consulted Bracknell Forest Legal Department and was fobbed off with unhelpful remarks.

-June 2016 Hawthorne Leisure challenged the ACV, but they lost their appeal.
-The ACV was upheld and Judge Peter Lane concluded
+In June 2016 Hawthorne Leisure challenged the ACV, but they lost their appeal.
+The ACV was upheld.
+High Court Judge Peter Lane concluded

 I find that the evidence shows on balance that it is realistic to think that there is a time in the next five years when the Royal Hunt could resume its role as a community pub.

-August 2016 The BFC Solicitor had a meeting with Winkfield Parish Council on 2nd August 2016.
+In 2nd August 2016 The BFC Solicitor had a meeting with Winkfield Parish Council.
 CAMRA were not invited.
 On 15th August 2016 Winkfield Parish Council wrote to the BFC Solicitor confirming that Winkfield Parish Council did not wish to pursue the matter further.
 Although BFC had received a nomination from CAMRA (June 2015) and the borough solicitor had acknowledged CAMRA as an interested party, CAMRA were not informed.

 Bracknell Forest Legal Department were well aware of the white knight investor's interest in purchasing the pub.
 Because the white knight investor and CAMRA were denied the opportunity to respond to the disposal notice and identify a community group that would express interest, housing developers got the mistaken impression that there was no interest from the local community.
 This had the predictable effect on the market value of a pub which had been purchased for approximately £190,000.